HewlettPackard/galadriel/README.md

   existing SPIRE capabilities.
 - **A SPIRE plugin**: Galadriel is deployed as a standalone component, not as a SPIRE plugin.

+### Disclaimer

+**Current Stage: Proof of Concept**

+Please note that Project Galadriel is currently at the Proof of Concept (PoC) stage and is **not ready for production use**.
+This project is under development, and while it is open to contributions and feedback, it may undergo significant changes.
+Users are advised to use this project for experimental and development purposes only and to proceed with caution in production environments.

 ---

 ## Quick start